avocado-framework/avocado/man/avocado.rst

                             all (record both stdout and stderr), stdout (record only stderr), stderr (record only stderr).
 Current: none
-      --output-check {on,off}
+      --disable-output-check
-                            Enable or disable test output (stdout/stderr) check.
-                            If this option is off, no output will be checked, even if there are reference files present for the test.
+                            Disables test output (stdout/stderr) check.
+If this option is given, no output will be checked, even if there are reference files present for the test.
-                            Current: on (output check enabled)

     loader options:
       --loaders [LOADERS [LOADERS ...]]